-- Development, implementation and monitoring of annual operational action plans (OAPs), that need to be aligned with the CHSGs as determined in the G-MASP, to address the prioritised threats. - The OAPs may contain additional targeted strategic goals (ATSGs) tailored to the priority's specific needs. - The OAPs may contain actions that, where necessary and justified, would last longer than one year.
-Some actions may address more than one strategic goal. - COSI / COSI Support Group validates the annual OAPs. - The Member States should integrate the relevant actions developed in the OAPs into their national planning and allocate appropriate resources to support a common EU approach. - The relevant EU agencies should commit to implementing the actions developed within EMPACT into their annual work programmes and to making specific budgetary provisions. - The relevant EU networks should commit to supporting and strengthening the EMPACT instrument and the implementation of the OAPs in their work programmes. - COSI monitors the progress of the OAPs every six months, inter alia based on Europol's findings on the implementation of the OAPs, reports by the Drivers and the National EMPACT Coordinators (NEC) meeting2.
-Europol's findings on the implementation of OAPs will take into account the monitoring by the EMPACT Support Team (EST) and will include a summary of highlights, challenges and an illustrative table of the status of and participants in the actions. - In addition, COSI will carry out both a mid-term and final assessment of the results of the actions to measure how far the CHSGs as well as the ATSGs included in the OAPs have been achieved.
+- Development, implementation and monitoring of biennial2 operational action plans (OAPs), that need to be aligned with the CHSGs as determined in the G-MASP, to address the prioritised threats. - The OAPs may contain additional targeted strategic goals (ATSGs) tailored to the priority's specific needs. - The OAPs may contain actions that, where necessary and justified, would last less or longer than two years.
+Some actions may address more than one strategic goal. - COSI / COSI Support Group validates the biennial OAPs. - Member States should integrate the relevant actions developed in the OAPs into their national planning and allocate appropriate resources to support a common EU approach. - The relevant EU agencies should commit to implementing the actions developed within EMPACT into their annual work programmes and to making specific budgetary provisions. - The relevant EU networks/expert groups should commit to supporting and strengthening the EMPACT instrument and the implementation of the OAPs in their work programmes. - COSI monitors the progress of the OAPs, inter alia based on Europol's findings on the implementation of the OAPs, reports by the Drivers, CHSG Coordinators and the National EMPACT Coordinators (NEC) meeting3.
+Europol's findings on the implementation of OAPs will take into account the monitoring by the EMPACT Support Team (EST) and will include e.g. a summary of highlights, challenges and an illustrative table of the status of and participants in the actions4.